V5 User GuideLast Updated: 8/8/2025

 List memberships

-This section details the subscriber lists that this profile is subscribed and unsubscribed from.
-Subscribed lists are green and unsubscribed lists are red.
-You can add or remove a list subscription by clicking the plus or cross symbol next to the defined list.
-You can also add new lists to this subscribers profile by clicking the plus button in the top right corner and selecting a list to add this subscriber to.
+You can also add new lists to this subscriber’s profile by clicking the plus button in the top right corner and selecting a list to add this subscriber to.

 List Subscriptions

-This section gives you a timeline of the subscribers interaction history.
-Activities are listed in this section such as:
+This section gives you a timeline of the subscriber’s interaction history.
+Interactions listed in this section are:

 • Bounced

-A recent activity that was sent to this subscriber bounced and could not be delivered, the bounce status will display here.
+A recent activity that was sent to this subscriber bounced and could not be delivered.

 • Sent